tianyin/configuration_datasets/README.md

 | mysqld        | all       | 823       |
 | mysqld        | 5.x       | 260       |

 Only the files we studied (httpd-2.2.x and mysqld-5.x) are included in the datasets.
-For the rest, we provide you the link so you can download them directly if you needed.
+For the rest, we provide you with the link so you can download them directly if you needed.

 ##configissues
 The `configissues` dataset contains the issues of three software projects, Apache HTTP server (http://httpd.apache.org/), MySQL (https://www.mysql.com/), and Hadoop (https://hadoop.apache.org/).